× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Description.
 This weapon sheds bright light in a 10m radius and dim light for another 10m, (de)activating at the user’s discretion.

 Higher Levels.
-At 2nd level, it sheds 15m of bright and dim light; at 3rd level it sheds 30m of bright and dim light; at 4th level, 50m of each; and as an artifact, it sheds 100m of bright and dim light, causes all creatures except the user within 10m of it to be blinded, and deals 1 extra damage die of burn damage.
+At 2nd level, it sheds 20m of bright and dim light; at 3rd level it sheds 30m of bright and dim light; at 4th level, 50m of each; and as an artifact, it sheds 100m of bright and dim light, causes all creatures within 10m of it except the user to be blinded, and deals 1 extra damage die of burn damage.

 2nd Level